 “So is her grandmother!”

-“But she,” the way he emphasized the word had her realising the Beta was pointing at her maternal grandmother who had to be there since she was visiting. “wasn’t born of werewolves.
+“But she,” the way he emphasized the word had her realizing the Beta was pointing at her maternal grandmother who had to be there since she was visiting. “wasn’t born of werewolves.
 How many other were born humans have you heard of?” he answered his own question.
 “None.”

 “Did any of you know?” her dad demanded and she knew he was asking the rest of her family.